olutomiwaoyegbola-maker/cloud_engineerring/README.md

 Project-wide standards—such as Git usage expectations, documentation requirements, and evaluation criteria—are defined in separate reference documents.

 These standards apply across all project repositories and increase in strictness across phases.

-Status

 This repository is a living system specification.
-Structure may evolve as later phases are executed and validated, but changes are expected to be incremental and documented.
+Structure may evolve as later phases are executed and validated, but changes are expected to be incremental and document